 The textile care sector is extremely diverse and holds enormous potential.
 Be it knowledge about chemicals, technology or IT: the profession offers many interesting ways to specialise.
 However, trainees are a rarity.
 In an industry that is strongly characterised by change, new digital opportunities for education and training play a central role – particularly in rural regions.

-Texcare International 2016 provided a framework that gives insight into the latest trends and developments in the industry.
+Texcare International provides a framework that gives insight into the latest trends and developments in the industry.